 They are able to split this break into two.
 However, the first break must be at least 15 minutes, leaving the remaining 30 minutes for the second break.

-Breaks of less than 15 minutes do not qualify as breaks.
+Stops less than 15 minutes long do not qualify as breaks.

 Here is how rest periods work for HGV drivers: